jacobRaw/MTRN4231_burger_bot/README.md

 ### Evaluation of System Robustness, Adaptability, and Innovation

 **Robustness**
 - The solution exhibits many areas of robust operation.
-Namely, the ability for the moveit implementation to repeatedly move the UR5e to accurate coordinates and pose without unexpected behaviours is a major requirement and something that this solution does extremely well.
+Namely, the ability for the MoveIt implementation to repeatedly move the UR5e to accurate coordinates and pose without unexpected behaviours is a major requirement and something that this solution does extremely well.
-Upon implementing the cartestian path planning method for moveit, any innacuracies or failures were completely mitigated.
+Upon implementing the cartesian path planning method for MoveIt, any inaccuracies or failures were completely mitigated.
 This greatly benefits robot safety with the safety planes now acting as backup precautions instead of the main constraint upon path planning.
-The current moveit implementation could very easily integrate into the desired fast-food industry and support accurate and safe path planning.
+The current MoveIt implementation could very easily integrate into the desired fast-food industry and support accurate and safe path planning.

 - Another strong area for this solution is the end effector itself, it provides significant repeatability, although it has been observed to fail on particularly rough parts of the UR5e table due to the spatula-grippers sliding along the table and getting caught on uneven surfaces or bolt holes.
-However, this is a relatively rare occurance and could be mitigated through further development and better manufacturing processes.
-The end effector is capable of manipulating any of the proposed ingredients, including extremly thin ingredient (~1mm thick) which was one of the major design requirements.
+However, this is a relatively rare occurrence  and could be mitigated through further development and better manufacturing processes.
+The end effector is capable of manipulating any of the proposed ingredients, including extremely thin ingredient (~1mm thick) which was one of the major design requirements.

 - The computer vision solution using YOLO works very well, by training the model on both the desired ingredients and false objects, it can now accurately identify ingredient types and positions as well as eliminate any non-ingredient from the selection.
 It updates extremely fast and exhibits high confidence levels.
 An area in which this solution can struggle is when the UR5e table is not made from darker wooden panels as this was the environment on which the YOLO model was trained.
 This yields lower confidence levels and some flickering behaviours, especially for smaller ingredients.
 The closed loop solution is capable of handling this to an adequate extent, however, and will wait until the ingredient becomes available upon which the production will continue.

 **Adaptability**
-- The end effector is extremely adapatable and offers an easily scalable solution towards larger ingredients and a more food safe material selection (simply swap out the spatula grippers by unscrewing them).
+- The end effector is extremely adaptable and offers an easily scalable solution towards larger ingredients and a more food safe material selection (simply swap out the spatula grippers by unscrewing them).
 It also has the capability to adapt to errors within the solution through its suspension system which protects it from crushing if it were to be forced into the UR5e table.

 - The closed loop implementation offers a high level of adaptability to environmental changes, however, it can be slow to do so due to solution constraints involving the camera feed being blocked by the UR5e during the pick and place state.
 This means that updates to ingredient positions can only occur at the home state which